brittni-and-the-polar-bear/genart-explorer/README.md

-# @batpb/genart explorer - sketch context
+# @batpb/genart package explorer

-Copyright (C) 2024 brittni and the polar bear LLC.
+Copyright (C) 2024-2025 brittni and the polar bear LLC.

 An exploration and testing project for the [@batpb/genart](https://www.npmjs.com/package/@batpb/genart)